Confirming your tax residence

 Your country of tax residence is generally the country you live in and are liable to pay tax in.
 Each jurisdiction has its own rules for defining tax residence.
 You can find further information on tax residence rules for many countries on the Organisation for Economic Co-operation and Development (OECD) (Opens in new window) website.
 More information is also available on the GOV.UK website on information exchange (Opens in new window) and foreign income (Opens in new window) We are unable to provide tax advice to our customers.

-We're unable to support customers who are resident or tax resident in Cuba, Iran, Syria or North Korea, due to our legal and regulatory obligations, as well as company policy.
+We're unable to support customers who are a tax resident in certain countries, due to our legal and regulatory obligations, as well as our company policy.
+Check the latest list of locations where restrictions apply.

 Joining Chase